Backing up items on your iPhone that can’t be easily replaced, such as pictures or videos, is an important task.

 - Click the Import button.

-Our guide continues below with additional information on how to transfer iPhone photos to PC, including pictures of these steps.
+Our guide continues below with additional information on how to transfer photos from iPhone to computer, including pictures of these steps.

 The camera on your iPhone probably gets a lot of use.